|

 The

-car had never actually been finished, but was not far short of completion,
+car had never actually been finished, but was

-and the photographs accompanying the auction demonstrated the quality
+accompanying the auction demonstrated the quality

 and advanced stage of build.